-42. Transient attributes include the fluctuations and changing patterns of the river waters and flood plain gravel banks, flood-related changes in the confluence with the <a href="Kimiākau Kimiākau Kim
+42. Transient attributes include the fluctuations and changing patterns of the river waters and flood plain gravel banks, flood-related changes in the confluence with the Kimiākau Kimi Ākau (Shotover), and the seasonal changes evident in the vegetation - most notably in the stands of willows and poplars.